Bealby/lisa-fairfield/README.md

 - For the email address in Footer the digit **1** was not clear/elligible in the email address.
-This was fixed by implementing a `<span>`element and changing the font and size of digit **1**.
+This was fixed by implementing a `<span>`element and changing the font and size of digit **1** to make it clearer.

-- Further `Media Queries`were used to render images in index.html and bio.html to size the images correctly in diffrent devices as even though responsive were either too small or too large.
+- Further `Media Queries` were used to increase the size of images in index.html and bio.html in mobile devices as they were otherwise looking too small even though responsive.

 - The `Forename`and `Surname` fields in `contact.html` became to
   squashed on mobile devices.
-This was resolved by using the Bootstrap function of `d-none d-sm-block` and `d-block d-sm-none` and adding extra form fields to span the full length for the mobile.
+This was resolved by adding extra form fields that triggered on smaller devices with a greater width.

-- For the `bio.html` page there is a moment of transition from large to medium screen where the image startes to look off alignment.
+  The Bootstrap function of `d-none d-sm-block` and `d-block d-sm-none` were used to implment this procedure.

-  I implimented a media query of `@media(min-width:992px)` and increased the `margin-top` to `90px` which improved the alignment until all content is fitted to 1 column.
+- For the `bio.html` page there is a moment of transition from large to medium screen where the image starts to look unpleasantly aligned.
+A media query of `@media(min-width:992px)` was implmented to increase the `margin-top` to `90px`to improve the look before image is transitioned to a single column on medium devices.
+There still however is a further need for improvement.

 ## DEPLOYMENT